-Other benefits of being a dental hygienist include excellent pay, and knowing you are making a difference by promoting good health and increasing awareness and knowledge of oral health.
-You’ll get to meet lots of new patients from all walks of life.
+Other benefits of being a dental hygienist include excellent pay and knowing you are making a difference by promoting good health and increasing awareness and knowledge of oral health.
+You’ll get to meet many new patients from all walks of life.

-The work of dental therapists can also be repetitive, depending on the characteristics of your patient group.
+- Dental therapists’ work can also be repetitive, depending on the characteristics of your patient group.
 The core tasks of a dental hygienist remain the same throughout your career, although there are opportunities for career progression.

 Training courses and pathways